SwettSoquelHS/chemotaxis-tpipitone/README.md

 Chemotaxis
 ==========
 Chemotaxis is when an organism moves toward or away from a chemical stimulus like food.
 Biologists write software using [random walks](http://www.mit.edu/~kardar/teaching/projects/chemotaxis(AndreaSchmidt)/random.htm) to model and study [how very small organisms like bacteria search for food](http://www.mit.edu/~kardar/teaching/projects/chemotaxis(AndreaSchmidt)/).
 In this assignment you will create a simulation of organisms moving away from a starting position using a random walk.
 To start the assignment, clone your project.
-The [Arrays of Objects](https://drive.google.com/file/d/0Bz2ZkT6qWPYTZ1FCOTZrWS1pb3M/view?usp=sharing) worksheet might be helpful.
+The [Arrays of Objects](https://drive.google.com/open?id=1ZH9jtPl_y4Mq-ae9OHjvfcRygQGkxSYG) worksheet might be helpful.
 NOTE: you must use `Math.random()` for all the random numbers in this assignment.

 Requirements
 ============
 1. A class to represent a single bacteria or some other single organism.
 The class will have the following members:
-   - 3 ints which hold the x and y coordinates of the bacteria position, and the bacteria color.
+   - At least 3 ints which hold the x and y coordinates of the bacteria position, and the bacteria color.
    - A constructor which initializes the 3 ints
    - `void move()` which moves the bacteria in a **random walk** pattern.
+     - Rember, when you implement move you are ONLY doing this for the one instance.(implement is just the coders way of saying write the method)
    - `void show()` which draws the bacteria using the three member variables
 2. You will then use an array to store many *instances* of the Bacteria.
 3. Personalize the title, headline and footer of `index.html`